Crime Prevention Tips

 Mark your name on your book in a prominent place: cover, outer edge of pages, inside the cover, etc.

 Report all textbook thefts immediately to the Texas Tech Police Department and to the local bookstores.
 By doing so, you can enhance your chances of recovering your textbook.

-Mark or engrave your laptop computer with your driver license number.
+Mark or engrave your laptop computer with your driver license or R number.
 The Texas Tech Police Department provides this free service.